 Note: Wild dogs and dingo dog hybrids will be referred to as wild dogs throughout this document.

 Dingoes often occur in areas inhabited by wild dogs, appear morphologically similar to wild dogs and are extremely difficult to differentiate from wild dogs.
 This means that wild dog control programs have the potential to directly impact on Dingoes.

 To allow for the protection and conservation of Dingoes in remote areas, as well as provide for the legal control of wild dogs, Dingoes have been declared unprotected under the Wildlife Act 1975 (except when kept in captivity) on: all private land in Victoria; public land within 3 km of any private land boundary within the 'shaded' areas in Figure 1; and public land within 3 km of a boundary of any land subject to perpetual lease under section 53 of the Lands Act 1958 within the 'shaded' areas in Figure 1.

 Government commitment and focus area

 This Government has committed to an effective wild dog program centred around community involvement, has made wild dog control a priority and supports affected landholders to reduce the impact of wild dogs.
-The Department of Economic Development, Jobs, Transport and Resources (DEDJTR) is working proactively with managers of land bordering public land and with the community to reduce wild dog impacts on livestock.
+The department is working proactively with managers of land bordering public land and with the community to reduce wild dog impacts on livestock.
 Landholders can participate in the management of wild dogs across the state by implementing integrated wild dog control measures on their property and by participating in community based programs and providing local knowledge and information to others undertaking control activities in their immediate area.

-DEDJTR undertakes large scale 1080 poison programs on public land to protect neighboring properties, when wild dogs impact on livestock DEDJTR Wild Dog Controllers provide support and assistance to producers to deal with wild dog impacts.
+The department undertakes large scale 1080 poison programs on public land to protect neighboring properties, when wild dogs impact on livestock, the department Wild Dog Controllers provide support and assistance to producers to deal with wild dog impacts.